Barnwell: The NFL's 50 most intriguing people, and why each matters

 45. Sean Lee, LB, Cowboys

 The Cowboys are quietly excited about their defense, which shouldn't be a surprise after investing three of their past four first- and second-round picks on that side of the ball.
-For whatever DeMarcus Lawrence and Leighton Vander Esch might offer, though, the defense is likely to remain utterly dependent on the 32-year-old Lee, who is still incredibly yet to play a full 16-game season as a pro.
+For whatever DeMarcus Lawrence and Leighton Vander Esch might offer, though, the defense is likely to remain utterly dependent on the 32-year-old Lee, who, incredibly, is still yet to play a full 16-game season as a pro.

 You can understand why the Cowboys used a first-round pick on Vander Esch when you consider how their defense disintegrated without Lee in the lineup in 2017.
 With Lee on the field, the Cowboys allowed a passer rating of 86.6 and a Total QBR of 48.2.
 On the 244 pass plays in which Lee was on the sidelines, though, the Cowboys allowed a passer rating of 106.8 and a Total QBR of 65.3.
 Things were even worse against the run: Dallas allowed 3.5 yards per carry with Lee at linebacker and a whopping 4.9 yards per rush while he was sidelined.